Guide to Kuta, Lombok: my favorite chill, surf town of Indonesia

 Getting to Kuta by plane

 Lombok has a small international airport.
-If you fly directly into Lombok, you can easily call a Grab (Indonesia’s Uber) from the airport to Kuta.
-It’s only about 30 minutes away and should cost you around 200K ($13).
-While you may be able to find a Grab at the airport, I’d recommend installing the app ahead of time.
+If you fly directly into Lombok, you can call a Grab (Indonesia’s Uber) from the airport to Kuta.
+It’s only about 30 minutes away and should cost you around 200K IDR ($13).
+You can get a Grab from the airport but I’d recommend installing the app ahead of time, as prices will be cheaper.

 Getting around Kuta

-Renting a scooter is basically a necessity in Kuta.
+Renting a scooter is a necessity in Kuta.
 Many other places in Indonesia have Grab, but it doesn’t operate in Kuta, and Kuta is spread out enough that you’ll need a scooter to get anywhere.
-Within the center of town, things are walkable, but if your accommodation is even a 15 minute walk from town, streets in Indonesia don’t have sidewalks and a 15 minute walk isn’t actually that pleasant of an experience.
-Aside from eating and drinking, everything to do in Kuta is outside of town itself and requires a scooter to get to.
-Most beaches are around a 20 minute drive away.
-If you’re staying only in town and going on guided surf trips that includes transport from Kuta, you can probably get away without a scooter, but your freedom will be severely limited outside of these trips.
+Most things you’ll want to do are outside of town itself, with beaches being around a 20 minute drive.
+Within the center of town, things are walkable, but if your accommodation is even a 15 minute walk from town, streets in Indonesia don’t have sidewalks and a 15 minute walk isn’t actually that pleasant.
+If you’re only staying in town and going on guided surf trips that includes transport to and from Kuta, you can probably get away without a scooter, but your freedom will be really limited.

 If you’ve never ridden a scooter before, Kuta is a great place to start!
-The roads are wide, paved, and relatively uncrowded.
-I actually learned to ride in Kuta as well, and had a friend take me to an empty parking lot to drive circles first, though many people actually just hop on the scooter and start driving around town first thing.
+The roads are wide, paved, and not crowded.
+I actually learned to ride in Kuta as well!
+I was ridiculously nervous and so a friend took me to an empty parking lot here to practice first, though many people just hop on the scooter and figure it out on the road right away.

 Where to rent a scooter